Corporate Cards

 Corporate card fraud rarely looks like a high-stakes heist.
 More often, it’s unintentional misuse or a small purchase here and there.
 Even so, the cost adds up.
 And it’s even harder to spot red flags when your team shares cards or lacks oversight.

 Delayed reconciliations, shared cards and hard-to-cancel access are all vulnerabilities that Seb’s clients face.
-These issues pose a risk, especially when no one’s sure who made a charge or whether the expense aligns with someone’s role.
-With help, these businesses can implement better financial management controls that are key to preventing corporate card misuse.
+These issues pose a risk, especially when it’s unclear who made a charge or whether the expense aligns with someone’s role.
+With help, these businesses can implement more effective financial management controls, which are key to preventing corporate card misuse.

 Biggest safety risks